 Katherine Dilworth brings the centuries-old art form of felting to your school.
 Comprised of sculpting loose wool into solid shapes and murals, felting is an ideal medium for broadening students’ perception of visual art.
-Katherine has been integrating fabrics and fibers into her art for more than 20 years.
+For more than 20 years, Katherine Dilworth has integrated fabrics and fibers into her artwork.
 Her work is in galleries throughout the U.S. and was included in two books.

 Leah Ellert, Art Teacher, Bannockburn Elementary School

 "My students were engaged and interested in the project.
 The children said that they were going to miss Katherine and wished that she wouldn't have to leave the school."